Ezinnem/chatGo/README.md

 # chatGo
-a fullstack Chat application using Golang and React using socket
+A fullstack Chat application using Golang and React using socket